ryancswallace/npdb/README.md

 # IN DEV
 TODO:

 ---infrastruture---

-imports into top namespace
+* imports into top namespace
-testing
+* testing
-Sphinx
+* Sphinx
-packaging
+* packaging

 ---core content---
-creation
-* basic - npdb.empty()
-* from data - npdb.array()
+* creation: basic - npdb.empty(), from data - npdb.array()
-rewrite arraymap and indexing in Cython/C/numpy? free dbarray? parameter to save explicitly, or paramater for persistence? keep track of what's in memory to avoid repetitive pulls compression
+* rewrite arraymap and indexing in Cython/C/numpy?
+* free dbarray? parameter to save explicitly, or paramater for persistence?
+* keep track of what's in memory to avoid repetitive pulls
+* compression

 # npdb